As Congress pushes for Medicaid change, could a version of Reagan’s grand bargain simplify the program? has been added to your bookmarks.

 Two decades later, Congress did take a step toward consolidating benefits for dual eligibles when it created the Medicare Prescription Drug Plan (Part D) as part of the Medicare Modernization Act of 2003.
 Under the law, if you’re enrolled in Medicare, regardless of whether you are also eligible for Medicaid, your drug costs are paid through Medicare.
 Prior to that law, Medicaid covered drug costs for dual eligibles.

 Through Part D, the states reimburse the federal government for their share of the duals’ costs through a “clawback” process.
 In a block grant-style model, instead of making payments to reflect their historical share of costs for the duals, the states would ”trade” financial responsibility for the financial and programmatic responsibility of another population group.
-For example in fiscal year 2013 states spent $58 billion dollars on Medicaid for children and non-disabled adults, while spending $60 billion on dual eligibles.
+For

 In the News